The ultimate guide fishing Lake Superior’s North Shore for steelhead, Kamloops rainbow trout, coho salmon, lake trout, and more!

 Another option shore rods have it grip design.
 This isn’t a huge factor, but typically if you spend more time casting it is better to have a rod with a longer rear grip and short foregrip.
 If you spend more time bobber fishing you will want a rod with a longer foregrip.
 This will allow you to balance the rod horizontally so you are able to make a quick hookset when your bobber goes down.

-I am currently using a Fenwick HMX Salmon/Steelhead rod.
+The Fenwick HMX Salmon/Steelhead rod is a great option for shore fishing for trout on Lake Superior.
 It is a 10.5’ medium auction, moderate-fast action rod that can be used for a variety of different applications, but it is most often rigged with a casting bobber and a looper bug or fly.

 There are many great shore rods built by St Croix, G Loomis, that can are expensive, but you often get what you pay for.
 If you are looking in the custom market there is no better rod builder in the Duluth area that Dam Goods and Gear.
 They make custom ice, fly-fishing, walleye, and steelhead rods.